 Passive investing often tend to miss out on such occasions and will be limited to a smaller return in line with the index.
-Nevertheless, such instances are really rare and the actively managed funds may also go down south with grossly huge negative returns if the markets were to correct whereas the index funds would not be greatly impacted to such extent
+Nevertheless, such instances are really rare, and the actively managed funds may also go down south with grossly huge negative returns if the markets were to correct, whereas the index funds would not be greatly impacted to such an extent.

 Difference Between Active and Passive Investing

-- Active investing makes efforts to beat the market by achieving superior returns whereas passive investing merely adopts to returns in line with market
+- Active investing makes efforts to beat the market by achieving superior returns, whereas passive investing merely adopts to returns in line with the market.

-Passive investing owing to its simplicity of having to buy and hold a broad-based index or securities tend to gain prominence among the masses.
+Passive investing, owing to its simplicity of having to buy and hold a broad-based index of securities, tend to gain prominence among the masses.
 They are simple and easy to follow.
 They only miss out on the rare superior returns that active funds tend to generate.